 If you love comfort foods, especially healthy ones, this instant pot roast recipe is for you.
 This easy Instant Pot roast potatoes and carrots recipe makes fall-apart tender beef and vegetables in a flavorful gravy.
 It’s the perfect family-friendly meal for Sunday dinner.

 Instant Pot Pot Roast with Onion Soup Mix

 The onion soup mix adds great flavor to the roast and gravy!

-It makes wonderful savory beef that will satisfy the entire family – you will surely turn one of them at least into an Instant Pot meat and potatoes guy!
-And, using a pressure cooker takes the cooking time down dramatically.
+It makes lovely savory beef that will satisfy the entire family – you will surely turn one of them at least into an Instant Pot meat and potatoes guy!
+Using a pressure cooker takes the cooking time down dramatically.

-Learn how to cook the best pot roast with potatoes and carrots in an Instant Pot with this easy recipe.
+With this easy recipe, learn to cook the best pot roast with potatoes and carrots in an Instant Pot.
 An Instant Pot pot roast is so tender that it melts in your mouth.

-This truly is the best pot roast recipe you will ever try!
-Save this to your recipe box now, and keep it for a lifetime!
+This is the best pot roast recipe you will ever try!
+Save this to your recipe box now and keep it for a lifetime!

 Ingredients for Pot Roast in Instant Pot